-In his home, Jhon helps by caring for children, running errands and cleaning.
-He lives with his sister.
+Jhon lives with his sister.
+His duties at home include caring for children, running errands and cleaning.
+There are 4 children in the family.
 His sister is sometimes employed as a project worker.
-There are 4 children in the family.

 Your sponsorship allows the staff of Centro Cristiano Emanuel Student Center to provide Jhon with Bible teaching, medical checkups, nutritious food, health education, special celebrations, academic reinforcement, homework help and a library.
-The center staff will also provide health education and parenting workshops for the parents or guardians of Jhon.
+The center staff will also provide health education, counseling and parenting and nutrition workshops for the parents or guardians of Jhon.

 Straddling the equator, Ecuador has two Andes mountain ranges that split it into three zones: the western coastal lowlands, the central Andean highlands and the eastern jungles of the Amazon basin.
 The lowlands and islands are hot and humid and the highlands are temperate.

 The Ecuadorian population is about 25 percent Amerindian and 65 percent mestizo (Amerindian and Caucasian).
 The remainder is of Spanish or African descent.
 Most people live in urban settings.
 Spanish is the official language but many Indians speak Quechua, the language of the Incas, and practice traditional religions.
 Ninety-five percent of Ecuadorians are Catholic.
 Compassion works throughout central and western Ecuador.

 Spanish conquistador Francisco Pizarro invaded Ecuador, home of the Inca Empire, in 1532 and controlled it within two years.
 In 1822, Ecuador gained freedom as part of a federation known as Gran Colombia.
 In 1830, it gained independence as Ecuador.